Skip to Content

 • a giant Ferris wheel affording panoramic views of the city and beyond

-We were visiting Ghent with kids (aged 1 and 3) and we particularly loved the medieval dungeon transformed into a tranquil Christmas setting complete with carols and Christmas Tree.
+I was visiting Ghent with kids (aged 1 and 3), and I particularly loved the medieval dungeon transformed into a tranquil Christmas setting complete with carols and Christmas trees.

 As you walk around the city center, pick up a hot chocolate or waffle from a street stall to warm you up.
 You will smell the waffles before you see them!